amorales187/DH150-MarinaSouliman/README.md

 <img src="./consistency.png">

 Furthermore, there are inconsistencies within the website itself.
 The sign up button and the Take action button are both third on the list of buttons shown below.
 This may confuse the user that they are the same action when in fact they are not.
-They should keep it consistent  **(3)**
+They should keep it consistent.
+Ths is further an issue because the Sign Up action and Take Action might be considered the same to a user and therefore there must be a clear distinction in design for the buttons. **(3)**

 <img src="./takeaction.png">
 <img src="./signup.png">

 ### 5: Error Prevention
 If a user enters the wrong spelling for their email engine there is no warning given and the error is not prevented.
 In fact, it allows the user to continue on and makes it so they have signed up to the mailing server.
-The user would not know that they made this error and therefore would wrongfully believe that they were signed up to the mailing list. **(3)**
+The user would not know that they made this error and therefore would wrongfully believe that they were signed up to the mailing list.
+This is a crucial error for a nonprofit organization that relies on newsletters to get their information out to users. **(3)**

 <img src="./Email Error.png">

 ### 6: Recognition rather than recall

 The website is very good at categorizing the articles under the specific campaigns or categories so users don’t need to remember what campaign they were looking at.
+This is an example of good use of the hueristic.

 <img src="./Goodconsistency.png">